eclipse-ditto/ditto/documentation/src/main/resources/_posts/2021-10-22-http-live-channel.md

 ## Example
 The following section provides an example how to use the HTTP `live` channel together with the Ditto Java client.

-For demonstration purpose, we assume that the following thing with id `org.eclipse.ditto:outdoor-sensor` already exists.
+For demonstration purpose, we assume that the thing with ID `org.eclipse.ditto:outdoor-sensor` already exists.

 In this example we want to retrieve the live state of the device by sending a `RetrieveThing` command via the `live` channel directly to the device.